 This is where API tools come into play.
 API testing tools help check APIs functionality and performance against various loads.
 API monitoring solutions help ensure availability and performance during production.
 Sophisticated application performance monitoring tools help correlate application issues to API issues, leading to quicker root cause analysis and shorter mean time to resolution.
 Alerting and operational intelligence tools help you engage the right people at the right time, speeding up the recovery.

 A premium synthetic monitoring tool like AlertSite enable you to monitor your internal or 3rd party APIs proactively, from within your private network or from across the globe.
 AlertSite can help you find API and application issues, engage experts in timely manner and fix issues before they impact your end users.
 If you are using external 3rd party APIs for your mission critical applications, AlertSite can help you monitor SLAs and hold your vendors accountable in case of unavailability or performance degradations.

 When asked about the tools organizations utilize to deliver high quality APIs, only 47.5% mentioned that they are actively monitoring the APIs.
 Over 70% use functional testing tools and 60% use load testing tools.

 And this is evident across all industries, where 80% of healthcare professionals are only using functional testing tools and just 36% said they perform API monitoring.

-API functional testing tools like SoapUI NG Pro and load testing tools like LoadUI are essential for testing API functionality and performance in pre-production environment.
+API functional testing tools like SoapUI Pro and load testing tools like LoadUI are essential for testing API functionality and performance in pre-production environment.
 However to deliver guaranteed and high-quality API performance, it is absolutely essential to monitor the APIs in production.

 For organizations that provide APIs, failing to monitor API performance can put you at risk at facing costly delays when attempting to resolve API issues.
 For companies that rely on third-party APIs to power internal or external systems or applications, failing to monitor can hurt productivity and damage relationships with end users.